riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 linker the associated parts of a code sequence that can be thusly simplified, rather than to instruct the linker how to apply a relocation.

-The linker should only perform such relaxations when a candidate relocation type is followed by the relocation R_RISCV_RELAX.
+The linker should only perform such relaxations when a R_RISCV_RELAX relocation is at the same position as a candidate relocation.

 # <a name=terms-definitions></a> Terms and Definitions